dohaziad05/-Sky-Cipher/README.md

 * **AI Architecture:** Deep Reinforcement Learning agents trained to navigate through high-interference zones.
 * **Data-Driven Insights:** Includes the `SkyCipher Dataset`, a comprehensive collection of flight frames categorized by mission outcomes (Evading, Crash, Success).
 * **Predictive Dashboard:** A `Streamlit` interface for real-time visualization of mission success probabilities.
+* **👁️ Tactical Visual Intelligence**
+The **Vision Detection** module utilizes **YOLOv8** to provide the drone with real-time object detection capabilities.
+This allows the system to identify potential threats or targets even during electronic interference, ensuring the mission continues using visual backup when GPS or signal loss occurs.
 ## ⚙️ Enterprise Integration & Threat Response
 To bridge the gap between AI prediction and real-world operations, **Sky Cipher** utilizes an **n8n** automation pipeline.
 This workflow acts as a tactical router, instantly processing the AI's predictive outcomes and triggering automated alerts (e.g., when a drone enters a severe jamming zone or faces an imminent crash).
 ![n8n Automation Workflow](https://github.com/user-attachments/assets/969b5561-5c8a-4876-a885-e6b8220c1b37)